 If the target species do not present during the expected active period, we do not wait around and hope, we promptly terminate the shift and arrange another time to return.

-When a target animal being euthanised, the carcass is disposed in accordance with the contract and associated reports are complete.
+When a target animal is euthanised, the carcass is disposed in accordance with the contract and associated reports are completed.
 The following day, a report containing detailed contractor activity, sightings, a shot fired map and start/finish times are completed and emailed to the client.

-Each post activity report is thorough and transparent and include the time spent on site.
-At the conclusion of the contract, an invoice will be emailed to the client.
+At the conclusion of the contract, an invoice will be emailed to the client in line with the contract or purchase order.